janelia-flyem/flyem-conda-recipes/README.md

 6. Upload the newly built package to `flyem-forge`.

-The above process would be tedious to perform manually.
-Fortunately, there's a convenient tool that automates it: [`publish-conda-stack`][pcs].
+That's tedious.
+Fortunately, there's a convenient tool that automates the process: [`publish-conda-stack`][pcs].

 First, install it: